AnIrishDuck/fajita/guide/src/2-shapes.md

 ### The Next Dimension

-And just like that, we're done with CSG in two dimensions.
+And just like that, we're done with computational solid geometry in two dimensions.
 This lower-dimensional dicussion has given us a solid theoretical foundation that we can build upon.
 And, as we will see in the next section, every concept we have covered so far has a straightforward extension into the third dimension.